 Dry Measuring Tools:

-You will get a much more exact measurement using a dry measure and sweeping off the excess ingredient.
-It is difficult to measure liquid ingredients in a dry measure, as well.
+- You will get a much more exact measurement using a dry measure and sweeping off the excess ingredient.
+However, measuring liquid ingredients in a dry measure is also challenging.

 Measuring Cup Recommendations

-You should own at least one set of dry cup measures, one set of spoon measures and 1 microwavable liquid measure.
+You should own at least one set of dry cup measures, one set of spoon measures, and one microwavable liquid measure.
 Look for:

-Choose stainless steel measures over aluminum or plastic.
-They are much sturdier, and a good set will last you a lifetime
+- Choose stainless steel measures over aluminum or plastic.
+They are much sturdier, and a good set will last a lifetime.

-I suggest you check out your local department stores and kitchen supply shops but if you're looking for a wide selection of products and prices, you may want to check out Amazon.com where I buy many of my favorite pieces of cookware.
+I suggest you check out your local department stores and kitchen supply shops, but if you're looking for a wide selection of products and prices, you may want to check out Amazon.com, where I buy many of my favorite cookware pieces.